 Can I waive the Resolution Session by myself?

 The Resolution Session can be waived only with the agreement of the Parent(s) and the school district.
-Similarly, mediation can be used in lieu of a Resolution Session, but only with the agreement of the Parent(s) and the school district (for a discussion of mediation, see part II of this Manual).
+Similarly, mediation can be used in lieu of a Resolution Session, but only with the agreement of the Parent(s) and the school district (for a discussion of mediation, see the BSEA Mediation Manual).

 Who needs to be present at a Resolution Session?